 The wind farm consists of 11 floating wind turbines based on the so called Hywind concept.
 Hywind Tampen has a system capacity of 88 MW and is expected to cover about 35% of the annual need for electricity on the 5 platforms Snorre A and B and Gullfaks A, B and C. The project was completed in 5 years, with 60% of the contract values in the project awarded to Norwegian suppliers - this has contributed to new activity, green jobs, local ripple effects, and technology development for future floating offshore wind projects in a growing industry.

 - Partners: Equinor, Petoro, OMV, Vår Energi, Wintershall Dea and INPEX Idemitsu

-- 11 units with combined capacity of 88 MW
+- Hywind Tampen has a system capacity of 88 MW

-- Installed on floating concrete structures with a shared anchoring system
+- The turbines are mounted on floating concrete structures with a common anchoring system.

 |Equinor is the operator,

 |The Gullfaks licence:||The Snorre licence:|